Hoshiruna/T3PP_Patch_GUI_Lite/README.md

-# PatchGUIlite
+# T3PP_PatchGUIlite

 [![CI](https://github.com/Hoshiruna/T3PP_Patch_GUI_Lite/actions/workflows/ci.yml/badge.svg)](https://github.com/Hoshiruna/T3PP_Patch_GUI_Lite/actions/workflows/ci.yml)

-PatchGUIlite is a Windows WPF frontend for Touhou 3rd-party Patch (`.t3pp`) packages.
+T3PP_PatchGUIlite is a Windows WPF frontend for Touhou 3rd-party Patch (`.t3pp`) packages.
 It lets you apply patches to game installs or generate new patch files with a simple UI backed by the native T3pp toolkit and xdelta3.

 ## Features
 - Apply `.t3pp` patches to a directory or single file, with hash readout (CRC32/MD5/SHA1) for the target.